-◆The Secretary of the Interior's Standards for Rehabilitation with Guidelines for Rehabilitating Historic Buildings (rev. 1990).
-Used to determine whether the historic character of a building is preserved in the process of rehabilitation.
-All projects that owners wish to be certified for purposes of Federal tax incentives are reviewed and evaluated in accordance with the ten Standards for Rehabilitation.
-The accompanying guidelines, intended to assist in applying the Standards, recommend responsible methods and approaches and also list those treatments that should be avoided.
+The Secretary of the Interior's Standards for Rehabilitation with Guidelines for Rehabilitating Historic Buildings.
+Unillustrated version.
+The Standards are used in the Preservation Tax Incentives program to determine whether the historic character of a building is preserved in the process of rehabilitation.
+Accompanying guidelines assist in applying the Standards.
 59 pages.
 GPO stock number: 024-005-01061-1. \$2.00 per copy.